auth0/docs/articles/connections/social/apple.md

 ## Prerequisites

-Before you configure SIWA for your native app in Auth0, you must:
+Before you configure SIWA for your app in Auth0, you must:

 * Have an [Apple Developer](https://developer.apple.com/programs/) account, which is a paid account with Apple.
 (There is no free trial available unless you are part of their [iOS Developer University Program](https://developer.apple.com/support/compare-memberships/).)
 * [Register Your App in the Apple Developer Portal](/connections/apple-siwa/set-up-apple) if you have not already done so.
 Make a note of the following IDs and key for the application connection settings in the Auth0 Dashboard: